gotvc/got/docs/cli.md

 Writes the contents of the file at path, from the filesystem contained in the current volume, to stdout.

 ## Tracking
-These files manage what content will be committed.
+These commands manage what content will be committed.

 ### `got track <path>`
 Start tracking the path.
 The path will be considered during the next commit.